Job seeking

 - job search strategies

-- available options for trainees approaching qualification
+- options for trainees approaching qualification

 - how to plan a return to practice after a career break